erlikn/tf_do_py/README.md

 # tf_do_py
-Deep 6-DoF Odometery using LIDAR data and hierarchical network architecture in TensorFlow
+Deep 6-DoF Odometery using LiDAR data and hierarchical network architecture in TensorFlow